john30/ebusd/contrib/munin/README.md

 - prerequisite is of course a running munin installation on the local host
 - to install the plugins:
   - git checkout https://github.com/john30/ebusd-munin.git
-  - chmod a+x ebusd-munin/plugins/*
-  - sudo cp ebusd-munin/plugins/* /etc/munin/plugins
+  - sudo cp ebusd-munin/plugins/* /usr/share/munin/plugins/
   - sudo munin-node-configure --shell
-  - run all "ln -s" commands printed by munin-node-configure
+  - run all "ln -s" commands printed by munin-node-configure and containing "ebusd_"
   - sudo service munin-node reload

-  - that's it
+that's it.